Self Directed IRA for Real Estate Investing

 You can use that operating loss from the real estate and apply it against all of your income.
 If you’re in a 40% tax bracket, that’s $2,000 of tax savings.

-However, when you purchase real estate inside of a self-directed IRA, you no longer have access to depreciation.
+However, when you purchase real estate inside of an IRA, you no longer have access to depreciation.

 It wipes out the tax advantage of investing in real estate, which is one of the reasons to invest in real estate.
 On top of the cash flow, leverage, appreciation, and the fact that you have a tangible, hard asset backing

-Instead of looking at the self-directed IRA route to fund real estate, let’s talk about a better capital source.
+Instead of looking at the IRA route to

 If You Already Have a 401k or IRA

 Perhaps you already have money, maybe from a 401 or an IRA, and are unwilling to pay the taxes now.
-In this case, you could roll that over into a self-directed IRA and use that money to invest in real estate.
+In this case, if you are unwilling to pay the tax today, you could roll that over into a

 However, don’t continue funding a Self-Directed IRA as an ideal tool to invest in real estate.